Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Wisconsin vs. Providence Predictions & Picks: Spread, Total - November 14

-Tuesday's game features the Wisconsin Badgers (1-1) and the Providence Friars (2-0) squaring off at Amica Mutual Pavilion in what is expected to be a lopsided matchup, with a projected 85-69 win for heavily favored Wisconsin according to our computer prediction.
-Game time is at 6:00 PM ET on November 14.
+Tuesday's contest at Amica Mutual Pavilion has the Wisconsin Badgers (1-1) matching up with the Providence Friars (2-0) at 6:00 PM ET (on November 14).
+Our computer prediction projects a lopsided 84-70 victory as our model heavily favors Wisconsin.

-According to our computer prediction, Wisconsin projects to cover the 1.5-point spread in its matchup versus Providence.
-The total is listed at 144.5, and the two teams are projected to hit the over.
+According to our computer prediction, Wisconsin is a good bet to cover the point spread, which is currently listed at 1.5.
+The two teams are projected to exceed the 144.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!